DeBankDeFi/hackathon-oracle/README.md

 ## Design

-1. Staking/Rewarding/Rewarding
+1. Staking/Rewarding/Slashing
     * One should stake a specific amount before becoming an oracle.
     * Oracle will receive rewards if it successfully witnessed an offline event.
     * Oracle will be slashed if it missed a reporting window.
-    * Oracle can be slashed if major parties determine its malicious activity. (parties such as coucil)
+    * Oracle can be slashed by major parties determine its malicious activity. (parties such as coucil)
-2. Time Cycles
-    * Oracle Election: oracles will be elected by staking amount every specific duration.
+2. Oracle Election: oracles will be elected by staking amount every specific duration.
-    * Reporting Cycle: duration in which an oracle should report an event.
+3. Reporting Cycle: an oracle should report an event in a specific duration.
 If so, it'll be paid, if not, it'll be slashed.
-    * Unlock Duration: minimum duration in which oracle's staking balance is locked after its unbonding action.
+4. Unlock Duration: an oracle's staked coin will not be unlocked until a future time.

+## Usage
-### Parameters
+### Initial Parameters

 * `Currency`: Currency type.
 * `OracleFee`: The amount of fee that should be paid to each oracle during each reporting cycle.